rafiqul0396/Assigement_HomeWork/README.md

 * game.js - A game of tic tac toe
 * board.js - A tic tac toe game board
-* player.js - A single player
+* player.js - A double player
 * square.js - A square in the tic tac toe game board